munificent/craftinginterpreters/book/strings.md

 code points and extended grapheme clusters.

 This covers all your bases but is really complex.
 It's a lot to implement, debug, and optimize.
-When serializing strings or intereoperating with other systems, you have to deal with all of the encodings.
+When serializing strings or interoperating with other systems, you have to deal with all of the encodings.
 Users need to understand the two indexing APIs and know which to use when.
 This is the approach that newer big languages tend to take like Perl 6 and Swift.